benjaminbowyer/nodejs-getting-started/README.md

 `yarn start`

 You will be prompted to enter your annual salary and then it will output the amount of tax you would pay.

-## Completing the program

-This program is incomplete, it has only been written to work out the tax for the basic tax band (up to an income of £50,270).

-Any income above that will result in an incorrect amount of tax.

-However, the tests have already been written for the higher and additional tax rates.
-So all you need to do is modify the implementation of the `calculate` function in `src/tax-calculator.js` to implement the remaining logic.

-Focus on getting the tests to pass first.

-Once the tests are passing review the function and see if you can improve the implementation.